dayanacavalcante/Obesity-Estimate/README.md

 ![](/Charts/scatter_weight_faf.png)

-Through the _info()_ function it is verified that there are not no missing values and the data types.
+Through the _info()_ function it is verified that there are no missing values and the data types.

 ```
 <class 'pandas.core.frame.DataFrame'>